e-picas/dev-tools/README.md

 ### Action infos

 The first part of an action script will mostly be the information strings about this action.
-The `dev-tools.sh` accepts that any action defines the following variables:
+The `devtools.sh` accepts that any action defines the following variables:

 -   `ACTION_DESCRIPTION`: the description string of the action, shown when you see the global usage page of DevTools and for the action's specific help;